Z boson emission by a neutrino in de Sitter expanding universe: The rate of transition

-Equation (\ref{rrrf}) tell us that at a number of $10^{9}$ events of Z boson emission by neutrinos, just a few transitions generating Z bosons could be observed.
-Still for a very large number of neutrinos this process could have an important impact to the Z boson generation as we will discuss in the following section.
+In equation (\ref{fund}) we can obtain a numerical estimation for the transition rate of a Z boson emission by neutrino.
+Furthermore, one can establish the density number of Z bosons by taking into account the density numbers of neutrinos at different temperatures.
+For a very large number of neutrinos this process could have an important impact to the Z boson generation, as we will discuss in the following section.